licensezero/guide.licensezero.com/index.md

 Provide your exact legal name, an [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) code for your tax jurisdiction, and your e-mail address.

+A few example tax jurisdictions:

+- `BR-SP` for São Paulo, Brazil
+- `DE-HH` for Hamburg, Germany
+- `GB-LND` for the City of London
+- `JP-13` for Tokyo, Japan
+- `NG-LA` for Lagos, Nigeria
+- `US-TX` for Texas, United States

 ### As a Contributor <a id="as-a-contributor"></a>

 #### <a id="registering">Registering</a>